aki77/claude-on-edit/README.md

 ## Configuration

-Create a `claude-on-edit.config.js` file in your project root:
+Create a `.claude/claude-on-edit.config.js` file in your project:

 ```javascript
 export default {